 The predominant use of the lands so designated is for light and general industrial uses and activities.
 The types of industrial uses permitted in each location shall be such that there are minimal adverse impacts on sensitive land uses.
 For purposes of this Plan, light industrial and general industrial are defined as:

 Light Industrial uses are those industries which are substantially enclosed in buildings and exhibit reasonably high performance standards and whose operations are not considered offensive because of heat, smoke, noise, dust, odours, and heavy transportation facilities usually associated with general industrial concerns.
-For the purposes of this Plan, such uses include warehousing, light manufacturing and assembly, laboratory and research facilities, data centres, production facilities, offices, communication facilities, printing and publishing establishments, building supply yards or other similar uses.
+For the purposes of this Plan, such uses include warehousing, light manufacturing and assembly, laboratory and research facilities, data centres, cannabis production facilities, offices, communication facilities, printing and publishing establishments, building supply yards or other similar uses.

 General Industrial uses are those industries whose operations may be offensive by virtue of heat, smoke, noise, odour, dust, and heavy transportation requirements.
-These include such facilities as the manufacturing and processing of primary metal products, wood and paper products, rubber, plastic and adhesive products, chemical products, food processing plants, data centres, energy production, waste management recycling and transfer stations (but not landfills), marijuana production facilities, assembly plants, bulk storage of petroleum products, contractor yards, maintenance yards, utility functions, and public works depots or other similar industrial uses and activities.
+These include such facilities as the manufacturing and processing of primary metal products, wood and paper products, rubber, plastic and adhesive products, chemical products, food processing plants, data centres, energy production, waste management recycling and transfer stations (but not landfills), cannabis production facilities, assembly plants, bulk storage of petroleum products, contractor yards, maintenance yards, utility functions, and public works depots or other similar industrial uses and activities.

 Uses permitted also include ancillary service related uses and offices, wholesale and retail functions directly related to industry.
 In addition, limited commercial, community and recreational facilities, eating establishments, athletic clubs, daycare facilities, or other similar uses may be permitted provided the use is compatible with the industrial uses in the area and in no way will contribute to the detraction of the area for healthy industrial development.